GitArika/login-app-frontend/README.md

-# LoginApp
+# About

-This project is a single page application created using angular last standing features
+This project is a single page application created using angular last standing features.

 ## Run server